tengjuilin/lin-website/content/cv/_index.md

 <location> Department of Chemical and Biomolecular Engineering, UC Berkeley, PI: [Markita Landry](https://landrylab.com/) </location>

+- Quantified prevalence and extent of bar graph misuses in 3,000+ biological research articles, featured by Nature and Science with 9,000+ views
+- Analyzed gold nanoparticle corona proteomics dataset for recognition of plant biotic stress markers
+- Elucidating protein effects on the interaction between lipid nanoparticles and liposome membranes
+- Leading an interdisciplinary team to quantify misuse of colors in 16,000+ biological research articles

 ### Undergraduate Research Assistant <time> 2020/11 - 2023/06 </time>

 <location> Department of Chemical Engineering, University of Washington, PI: [Elizabeth Nance](https://www.nancelab.com/) </location>